libsdl-org/SDL/docs/README-ios.md

 Window and display mode sizes in SDL are in "screen coordinates" (or "points", in Apple's terminology) rather than in pixels.
-On iOS this means that a window created on an iPhone 6 will have a size in screen cooordinates of 375 x 667, rather than a size in pixels of 750 x 1334.
+On iOS this means that a window created on an iPhone 6 will have a size in screen coordinates of 375 x 667, rather than a size in pixels of 750 x 1334.
 All iOS apps are expected to size their content based on screen coordinates / points rather than pixels, as this allows different iOS devices to have different pixel densities